iocafe/iocom/extensions/devicedir/readme.txt

-20.10.2019 / pekka
+5.11.2019 / pekka
-ionconf library provides data structure for storing IO network node configuration, and functions for accessing, modifying and saving/loading it.
+devicedir library provides data structure for storing IO network node configuration, and functions for accessing, modifying and saving/loading it.